KayongoYongo/Algorithms_And_DataStructures/605_Can_Place_Flowers/README.md

 # Thoughts on the problem
 The problem is classified as easy.
 At the time of writing, it has an acceptance rate of 29.5%.
 After many trials and errors, I finally understood why it has such a low acceptance rate.
-The major things to consider are the acceptance rates.
+The major things to consider are the edge cases.

 # Things to consider
 1. Since the problem involves finding the appearance of `1's` in the list, I need to have a counter that finds the number